ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 The UX/ interactions for interactive sorting are captured in [#885: UX Design for basic column/row interactions](https://github.com/ni/nimble/issues/885).
 To summarize:

-If the table `sortMode` is `single` or `multiple`:
 Single-clicking a column header will cycle the column from unsorted, to ascending sort, descending sort, then back to unsorted.

--   Any other columns that were also sorted become unsorted (i.e. `sortDirection` => none/ `undefined`, `sortIndex` => `undefined` for those columns)
+-   Any other columns that were also sorted become unsorted (i.e. `currentSortDirection` => none/ `undefined`, `currentSortIndex` => `undefined` for those columns)
--   The clicked column gets a sort index of `0` when sorted, and `undefined` if it's transitioning back to unsorted.
+-   The clicked column gets a `currentSortIndex` of `0` when sorted, and `undefined` if it's transitioning back to unsorted.

-If the table `sortMode` is `multiple` only:
 Shift-clicking a column header will cycle the column from unsorted, to ascending sort, descending sort, then back to unsorted.

 -   Any other columns that were already sorted maintain their sorting
 -   If the clicked column was already sorted, its sort index does not change
--   If the clicked column is transitioning to unsorted, its sort index will be set to `undefined`
+-   If the clicked column is transitioning to unsorted, its `currentSortIndex` will be set to `undefined`
--   If the clicked column is transitioning to being sorted, it will get a sort index of `0` if no other columns were already sorted, or `max(alreadySortedColumn1SortIndex, ..., alreadySortedColumnNSortIndex) + 1` if there were existing sorted columns
+-   If the clicked column is transitioning to being sorted, it will get a `currentSortIndex` of `0` if no other columns were already sorted, or `max(alreadySortedColumn1SortIndex, ..., alreadySortedColumnNSortIndex) + 1` if there were existing sorted columns

 If interactive sorting is enabled, sorting menu items also appear in the column header menu:
 ![Sorting via Column Header Menu](./spec-images/HeaderMenuSorting.png)